Vittorio Bigari: Biography

 Also in 1727, together with Orlandi, Bigari was invited by Manfredi to Faenza to decorate the ceilings of three large rooms and the palace gallery (now a municipal palace) with monochrome and polychrome frescoes dedicated to the Sun, the Stars, Rose and the Facts of Roman History.

 In the same period and in the same city, according to Zanotti, he painted an Assumption the chapel of the Bartoli house, which was destroyed in the Second World War.
 Zanotti attributed to the period after Faenza the vast and not happy tempera with Apollo who Leads the Virtues to the Temple of Gloria in the Aldrovandi palace in Bologna; an Immaculate Conception, today in the church of St. Eugenio Papa of Bologna, must be considered of these years.

 The last important works of Bigari were the frescoes for the main chapel of the sanctuary of the Madonna di San Luca in Bologna (1760) and for the vaults of some rooms of the Renata di Francia palace in Ferrara.
 These works of maturity are characterized by the obvious Venetian ways, for a warmer and more intense brushstroke.

 He painted frescoes in the Basilica of San Domenico in Bologna, as well as the cupola of the church of the Madonna della Guardia, and the gallery of the Ranuzzi Palace in Bologna.
 He also painted in the Palazzo Aldrovandi.
 He also painted for the Madonna del Soccorso.
 The Pinacoteca Nazionale di Bologna includes two paintings by him: Convito di Baldassarre and Salomone incensa gli idoli.
 Followers or pupils of Bigari include Francesco Gadi, Francesco Chiozzi, and Emilio Manfredi.

 In 1759 Bigari was again elected viceprincipe and later, twice (years 1767 and 1773), prince of the Accademia Clementina.
+In 1770, he was elected an honorary associate of the Russian Imperial Academy of Arts.

-He died in Bologna on 17 June 1776 and on 21 June he was buried in the chapel of the Santi Sebastiano and Rocco; the plaque on his tomb recalled the numerous honors he had: a cabinet painter of the archbishop of Cologne, a member of the Academy of Parma and that of Petersburg.
+Bigari died in Bologna on 17 June 1776 and on 21 June he was buried in the chapel of the Santi Sebastiano and Rocco; the plaque on his tomb recalled the numerous honors he had: a cabinet painter of the archbishop of Cologne, a member of the Academy of Parma, etc.